8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 How can story points be used?

 The following are neither mutually exclusive nor inclusive.
 Many times we stack these approaches and practices.
+And it’s a non-exhaustive exploration.
 (I'll be explicit when putting on my judgy pants, which are less about judgment and more about interpretation, experience, and frustration.)

 The concept of story points applies to any context in which you are trying to get something done or help others get something done (see Pomodoros in [The Pomodoro Technique](https://francescocirillo.com/products/the-pomodoro-technique)).